dominik-wisniewski/hash_tool/README.md

 Installation:

-1. User / schema used for installation should have set of permissions granted:
+<b>1.
+User / schema used for installation should have set of permissions granted:</b>

 execute dbms_java.grant_permission(:user, 'java.util.PropertyPermission','*', 'read,write');